respoke/docs/src/js-library/index.md

 ### Option 4: install with Bower

-We provide a pre-built version of Respoke.js on GitHub that can be installed using [Bower](http://bower.io).
-The sourcemap files are included as separate files for use in debugging with developer tools.
+If you need to use the [Bower](http://bower.io) package manager we provide a pre-built version of Respoke.js on GitHub.
+Otherwise, we recommend using the `npm` option above.
+The sourcemap files are included as separate files for use in debugging with developer tools in Chrome, Firefox, or other browsers.

 ```bash
 bower install --save respoke